 The group-wise interleaved codeword is then interleaved by the block interleaver.
 There are two block interleaver types: Type A and Type B, and the type used for each ModCod combination is defined in Section 6.2.3 of [3].
-Note that some Type A FEC and constellation combinations use a Type A block interleaver while other Type A FEC and constellation combinations use a Type B block interleaver, and similarly for Type B FEC and constellation combinations, and Type A and Type B block interleavers.
-That is, Type A FEC and constellation combinations are not necessarily always paired with a Type A block interleaver, and Type B block interleaver.
+Note that some Type A FEC and constellation combinations use a Type A block interleaver while other Type A FEC and constellation combinations, and Type B block interleaver, and similarly for Type B FEC and constellation combinations are not necessarily always paired with a Type A block interleaver, and Type B block interleaver, and Type B block interleaver.
+The block interleaver with a Type A block interleaver, and Type B block interleaver with a Type A block interleaver, and Type B block interleaver are not necessarily always paired with a Type B block interleaver.
 The block interleaving is performed using memory containers (i.e., columns for Type A block interleaver and rows for Type B block interleaver) with write/read operations.
 The Type A block interleaver uses the column-writing/row-reading operation, and the Type B block interleaver uses the row-writing/column-reading operation, as specified in Section 6.2.3 of [3].

 The containers for both Type A and Type B block interleavers are divided into two parts: Part 1 and Part 2 as specified in Section 6.2.3 of [3].
 The configurations for Part 1 and Part 2 block interleaving are determined based on each modulation format and code length.
 In the case of the Type A block interleaver, for example, if an LDPC code of length 64800 and 256QAM modulation are used, the numbers of rows of Part 1 and Part 2 are 7920 and 180, respectively.
-If an LDPC code of length 16200 and 256QAM modulation are used, the numbers of rows of Part 1 and Part 2 are 7920 and 180, respectively.
 If an LDPC code of length 16200 and 256QAM modulation are used, the numbers of rows of Part 1 and Part 2 are 1800 and 225, respectively.
 Note that the number of columns for Type A block interleaver (N_c) is also determined by the modulation format.
-Note also that the numbers of rows and bits to be written in Part 1, N{r1} and $N{r1} \times N_c$, are multiples of 360 (= bit group size) and 360 × N_c , respectively.
-Consequently, the numbers of rows and bits to be written in Part 2 are easily obtained by $\left(\frac{N{inner}}{N_c} - N{r1}\right)$ and $\left(N{inner} - N{r1} \times N_c\right)$, respectively.
-If $\left(\frac{N{inner}}{N_c} - N{r1}\right) > 0$, at least one bit group of 360 bits is interleaved in Part 2.
+Note also that the numbers of rows and bits to be written in Part 1, N{r1} and $N{r1} \times N_c$, are multiples of 360 (= bit group size) and 360 $\times N_c$, respectively.
+Consequently, the numbers of rows and bits to be written in Part 2 are easily obtained by $(\frac{N{inner}}{N_c} - N{r1})$ and $(N{inner} - N{r1} \times N_c)$, respectively.
+If $(\frac{N{inner}}{N_c} - N{r1}) > 0$, at least one bit group of 360 bits is interleaved in Part 2.